esomkin/minimal/README.md

 Overview
 --------

-This class makes messages showing more simply.
+This package include classes, that makes messages showing more simply.
 The examples are the best way to learn how to use it, but here it is in a nutshell

 ```javascript